HaoguangYang/rallycar/README.md

         rosrun urg_node set_urg_ip.py 192.168.0.10 192.168.0.1 --nm 255.255.255.0 --ip $LIDAR_IP_YOU_HAVE_FOUND
         ```
       Power-cycle the entire upper deck to make changes take effect.

+8. Python runtime throwing errors of import errors despite the package to be imported exists under Python3.
+    - ROS noetic uses Python3 by default, however on Ubuntu 20.04, the default `python` is still pointed to `python2`.
+To mitigate this safely, the user should install a package `python-is-python3`:
+        ```sh
+        sudo apt-get install python-is-python3
+        ```

 If none of the above resolves your issue, please consult the instructors.